-Capital assets, which include property, plant, equipment, and infrastructure assets are reported in the Statement of Net Position.
-Capital assets are defined for the Port of Sunnyside as assets with a purchase price of \$5,000 or more and have a useful life of over a year.
+Capital assets, which include property, plant, equipment, and infrastructure assets (e.g., roads, bridges, sidewalks, and similar items), are reported in the Statement of Net Position.
+Capital assets are defined for the Port of Sunnyside as assets with an initial, individual cost of more than \$5,000 and an estimated useful life in excess of one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
-Donated capital assets are recorded at appraised value.
+Donated capital assets are recorded at appraised value at the date of donation.

-Cost for additions or improvements to capital assets are capitalized when they increase the effectiveness of efficiency of the asset.
+Cost for additions or improvements to capital assets are capitalized when they increase the effectiveness or efficiency of the asset.

 The costs for normal maintenance and repairs are not capitalized.

 Major outlays for capital assets and improvements are capitalized as projects are constructed.